ibm-cloud-docs/hs-crypto/service-dependency.md

    :   Availability of the service and service instances.

    change management
-   :   Deployment, upgrade, patch, etc. of the service and service instances.
+   :   Deployment, upgrade, patch, and so on of the service and service instances.

    configuration management
-   :   Deployment, upgrade, patch, etc. of the service and service instances.
+   :   Deployment, upgrade, patch, and so on of the service and service instances.

    customer responsibility
    :   Functions provides by customers to support specific service and service instances function.
-E.g. Key Protect instances provided by customer to support service BYOK encryption.
+For example: Key Protect instances provided by customer to support service BYOK encryption.

    disaster recovery
    :   Backup, recovery, restart of the service and service instances in case of disruption.

    instance control
-   :   Creation, deletion, start, stop, etc. actions on lifecycle of the service instances.
+   :   Creation, deletion, start, stop actions on lifecycle of the service instances.

    none
    :   No function impacted.